svenstaro/genact/README.md

     cargo install genact
     genact

-**With snap**: If you are panic to run unconfined program on your Linux distro, you can
+**With snap**: If you'd like to use [snapcraft](https://snapcraft.io/), you can just get it from the [snap store](https://snapcraft.io/store/):

+    snap install genact

+To build it yourself using snap, run:

     snapcraft cleanbuild
-    sudo snap install ./snap install genact_*.snap
+    snap install genact_*.snap --devmode --dangerous

 ## Running